 As a general rule of thumb, toddlers should be exposed to good sources of English.
 This is particularly so as young children often learn languages by listening to the way their parents, main caregivers or teachers talk.
 This has a big influence on a child’s accent, intonation, pronunciation, vocabulary and learning to form proper sentence structures in English.

-School aged children who have a good command of both Singlish and Standard English can freely choose a register based on the context.
-Singlish becomes an area of concern when difficulties with code switching from Colloquial English (Singlish) to Standard English arise.
-This interference from Singlish could cause problem in tasks such as during formal oral examinations or written tests.
+School-aged children who have a good command of both Singlish and Standard English can freely choose a register based on the context.
+Singlish becomes an area of concern when difficulties with code-switching from Colloquial English (Singlish) to Standard English arise.
+This interference from Singlish could cause problems in tasks such as during formal oral examinations or written tests.

 For children who struggle with their English language or have been identified with a language delay, here are some suggestions for parents: